diabayes package#

 Float

-- diabayes.forward_models.springblock(v: Float, variables: Variables, constants: SpringBlockConstants) Float [source]#
+- diabayes.forward_models.slip_rate(v: Float, variables: Variables, params: RSFParams, constants: RSFConstants) Float [source]#

 \[\frac{\mathrm{d} \mu}{\mathrm{d} t} = k \left ( v_{lp} - v(t) \right)\]- Parameters: